Academic Calendar - 2026

 1.0 course: Business Administration 2257.

-2.0 courses: Geography 2210A/B*, Geography 2220A/B, Geography 2420A/B, Geography 2460F/G.
+2.0 courses: Geography and Environment 2210A/B*, Geography and Environment 2220A/B, Geography and Environment 2420A/B, Geography and Environment 2460F/G.

-1.0 course from: Geography 2160A/B, Geography 2162A/B, Geography 2230A/B, Geography 2310A/B, Geography 2320A/B, Geography 2330A/B, Geography 2410A/B, Geography 2411F/G or Indigenous Studies 2601F/G, Geography 2430A/B.
+1.0 course from: Geography and Environment 2160A/B, Geography and Environment 2162A/B, Geography and Environment 2230A/B, Geography and Environment 2310A/B, Geography and Environment 2320A/B, Geography and Environment 2330A/B, Geography and Environment 2411F/G or Indigenous Studies 2601F/G, Geography and Environment 2430A/B.

-1.0 course from: Anthropology 2201F/G; Comparative Literature and Culture 2129A/B, Digital Humanities 2220A/B; Economics 2150A/B, Economics 2151A/B, Economics 2157F/G, Economics 2184A/B; MOS 2275A/B**; Political Science 2211E, Political Science 2236E, Political Science 2246E; Sociology 2279A/B, Sociology 2280A/B; Writing 2101F/G.
+1.0 course from: Actuarial Science 2053, Actuarial Science 2553A/B, Anthropology 2201F/G, Art History 2670F/G, Classical Studies 2500A/B, Comparative Literature and Culture 2129A/B, Computer Science 1032A/B, Computer Science 2034A/B, Digital Humanities 2144A/B, Digital Humanities 2220A/B, Earth Sciences 2241A/B, Economics 2150A/B, Economics 2151A/B, Economics 2157F/G, Economics 2184A/B, Financial Modelling 2555A/B, MOS 2275A/B**, Philosophy 2035F/G, Philosophy 2355F/G, Political Science 2211E, Political Science 2236E, Political Science 2246E, Sociology 2279A/B, Sociology 2280A/B, Sociology 3463F/G, Writing 2101F/G, Writing 2111F/G.

-* In cases where an antirequisite statistics course has been taken instead, an additional 0.5 course numbered 2200 or above in Geography must be taken to make up the courses required for the module.
+* In cases where an antirequisite statistics course has been taken instead, an additional 0.5 course numbered 2200 or above in Geography and Environment must be taken to make up the courses required for the module.

 Year 3 (HBA1)